 Oh, there are a few short videos of me playing the piano on YouTube — this one is my favourite.

 When I was growing up I wanted to be an astronaut.
 So I chose science for my studies, but later decided that my efforts in life might be better spent trying to make the people on this planet get along better.
-Ever since I managed to land myself a boring desk job™, I’ve studied theology informally, along with other areas relevant to feminism and women’s equality.
+I managed to land myself a boring desk job™, and have since studied theology, along with other areas relevant to feminism and women’s equality.

 I was brought up in as an evangelical Anglican.
 Whilst I wouldn’t describe myself with either of those labels at the current time, I live with a sense of home-sickness for both, which never completely goes away.
 In some respects I have progressed very far from what I believed when I was younger, in others, I remain very orthodox.